TritonDataCenter/rfd/rfd/0036/README.md

 Cloud infrastructure (IaaS) providers offer compute, network, and storage resources on which applications can be built and operated.
 However, those solutions leave it to the customer to assemble those infrastructure components to meet their needs.
 A given application might require several compute instances for a given component, but the customer is typically responsible for maintaining a mental model of their application, provisioning each instance, and then recognizing the compute instances that support a given software component within a larger list of instances.

-Template-driven provisioning tools like Terraform and many others, as well as tagging solutions provide some help to infrastructure customers, but those too leave a significant gap between raw infrastructure and the applications those customers wish to build and run.
+Template-driven provisioning tools like Terraform and many others, along with judicious tagging of instances provide some help to infrastructure customers, but even then there remains a significant gap between raw infrastructure and the applications IaaS customers wish to build and run.

 This RFD proposes features that would allow users to organize their infrastructure in ways that better represent their application components.
 The first of these organizing concepts is the *service*.
+A service is a collection of compute instances running the same software image with the same configuration, and a collection of services is called a *project*.

 ## Concepts